NethServer/docs/administrator-manual/en/backup.rst

 If a role configuration points to a missing network interface, the :guilabel:`Dashboard`, :guilabel:`Backup (configuration) > Restore` and :guilabel:`Network` pages pop up a warning.
-This happens for instance in the followin cases:
+This happens for instance in the following cases:

 * configuration backup has been restored on a new hardware
 * one or more network cards have been substituted